jasonchiumule/dohac-mock-apis/README.md

 A mock implementation of the Department of Health and Aged Care's B2G APIs for healthcare providers.

+## Notes
+Frontend uses bun, vite, react, typescript + swc and shadcnui Install via shadcnui first, then get AI to write

+- Create demo with something here, need to simplify the dashboard likely
+- pull things from the backend
+- update docker and fly.io deploy

 ## Overview

 This project provides a mock server that implements the following APIs:

 1. **Authentication API**: OAuth2 authentication and client registration
 2. **Provider Healthcare Service API**: Provider and service discovery
 3. **Quality Indicators API**: Questionnaire retrieval and submission
 4. **Registered Nurses API**: Attendance tracking and reporting